 - Gut issues such as IBS, indigestion and leaky gut

-For all these conditions it is crucial to suppress the immune system response, and this can be achieved by consuming precise and regulated doses of cannabinoids.
+For all these conditions it is crucial to suppress the immune system response, which can be achieved by consuming precise and regulated doses of cannabinoids.

-There are also conditions where an overly active immune system is the main culprit to the creation of the disease and they are:
+There are also conditions where an overly active immune system is the main culprit for the creation of the disease and they are:

 Cannabinoids can strengthen the immune system

-Unlike the lessening of the excessive function of the immune system, there are some instances where cannabinoids can do the exact opposite—strengthen our immune system.
+Unlike the instances of suppressing our organism’s defenses, there are cases where cannabinoids can do the exact opposite—strengthen our immune system.
 (2)

 This function is best visible in the case of cancer and HIV/AIDS patients.